exoclime/HELIOS/docs/sections/parameters.rst

 Parameter File
 ==============

 The input parameters are set in the file ``param.dat``.
-The individual parameters are the following, with input type and suggested values in round brackets.
-The respective units are also given in ``param.dat``.
+The individual parameters are the following, with additional info given in round brackets.
+The respective units are also given.

 **GENERAL**